 Besides shortness of breath, symptoms of anemia include:

-Anemia and breathing problems can appear in any type of leukemia.
+Anemia and breathing problems can develop in any type of leukemia.
 People with faster-growing types of leukemia — acute myeloid leukemia and acute lymphoblastic leukemia — may experience shortness of breath during the early stages of their condition.

 Shortness of breath can be a side effect of treatments like chemotherapy, targeted therapy, or radiation.
 You may want to ask your doctor whether your cancer treatments are known to lead to difficulty breathing.